Discovering and Explaining the Representation Bottleneck of DNNs: Related work

 \textbf{The representation capacity of DNNs.} The evaluation of the representation capacity of DNNs provides a new perspective to explain and analyze DNNs. \cite{pascanu2013number} and \cite{montufar2014number} used the number of linear response regions in a deep rectifier MLP to evaluate its representation capacity.
 The information bottleneck theory \citep{shwartz2017opening} used the mutual information to explain how DNNs gradually learned the information during the training process. \cite{achille2018information}, \cite{amjad2019learning} and \cite{hjelm2018learning} further improved the representation capacity by optimizing mutual information. \cite{arpit2017closer} studied the memorization behavior of DNNs during training to analyze the feature representations. \cite{xu2018understanding} proposed Fourier analysis to understand the generalization.
 In addition, several metrics were proposed to analyze the generalization capacity or robustness of DNNs, including the stiffness \citep{fort2019stiffness}, the sensitivity \citep{novak2018sensitivity}, and the CLEVER score \citep{weng2018evaluating}. \cite{neyshabur2017exploring} examined whether existing complexity measures can guarantee generalization.

-Previous researches mainly studied the theoretically maximum complexity, generalization ability, and robustness of DNNs.
-In comparison, our research focuses on the limitation of DNNs in feature representations, \emph{i.e.}, which types of interactions are unlikely to be encoded.
+Previous researches mainly studied the theoretical maximum complexity, generalization ability, and robustness of DNNs.
+In comparison, our research focuses on the limitation of DNNs in feature representations, \textit{i.e.}, which types of interactions are unlikely to be encoded.

 \textbf{Interactions.} Interactions between input variables of a DNN have been widely investigated in recent years.
-Based on the Shapley value \citep{shapley1951notes}, \cite{grabisch1999axiomatic} proposed the Shapley interaction index to define the interaction in a cooperative game. \cite{lundberg2018consistent} used the interaction effect to build tree ensemble explanations for the decision of DNNs. \cite{janizek2021explaining} extended Integrated Gradients \citep{sundararajan2017axiomatic} to explain the pairwise feature interaction in DNNs. \cite{sundararajan2020shapley} proposed the Shapley Taylor interaction to measure interactions among multiple variables. \cite{tsang2020feature} and \cite{tsang2017detecting} interpreted DNNs by detecting statistical interactions between input variables and interactions between network weights respectively. \cite{peebles2020hessian} and \cite{tsang2018neural} achieved the disentanglement of features by restricting interactions. \cite{song2019autoint} and \cite{lian2018xdeepfm} designed network architectures to effectively learn feature interactions in the recommendation system. \cite{lengerich2020dropout} applied the ANOVA technique to model interaction effects and further explored the relationship between dropout and interactions. \cite{zhang2020interpreting} proposed the multi-order interaction, and used it to understand and boost dropout.
-In this paper, we used the multi-order interaction to study the complexity of interactions encoded in DNNs.
+Based on the Shapley value \citep{shapley1951notes}, \cite{grabisch1999axiomatic} proposed the Shapley interaction index to define the interaction in a cooperative game. \cite{lundberg2018consistent} used the interaction to build tree ensemble explanations for DNNs. \cite{janizek2021explaining} extended Integrated Gradients \citep{sundararajan2017axiomatic} to explain the pairwise feature interaction in DNNs. \cite{sundararajan2020shapley} proposed the Shapley Taylor interaction to measure interactions among multiple variables. \cite{tsang2020feature} and \cite{tsang2017detecting} interpreted DNNs by detecting statistical interactions between input variables and interactions between network weights, respectively. \cite{peebles2020hessian} and \cite{tsang2018neural} achieved the disentanglement of features by restricting interactions. \cite{song2019autoint} and \cite{lian2018xdeepfm} designed network architectures to effectively learn feature interactions. \cite{lengerich2020dropout} applied the ANOVA technique to measure interactions and further explored the relationship between dropout and interactions. \cite{zhang2020interpreting} proposed the multi-order interaction, and used it to understand and boost dropout.

 Besides, the team of Dr. Quanshi Zhang has adopted the game-theoretic interactions to build up a theoretical system to explain the representation capacity of a DNN, including explaining the generalization ability \citep{zhang2020interpreting}, the adversarial transferability and adversarial attacks \citep{wang2020unified,wang2021interpreting} of a DNN, and explaining concepts encoded in a DNN \citep{cheng2021game,ren2021towards, zhang2021interpreting,zhang2021building}.